qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_evis.rst

 D. **Help**: Displays the online help.
 E. **OK**: Closes the main :guilabel:`Database Connection` window.

-Use the :guilabel:`X Coordinate` |selectstring| and :guilabel:`Y Coordinate`
+Use the :guilabel:`X Coordinate` |selectString| and :guilabel:`Y Coordinate`
-|selectstring| combo boxes to select the fields from the database that stores the
+|selectString| combo boxes to select the fields from the database that stores the
 ``X`` (or longitude) and ``Y`` (or latitude) coordinates.
-Clicking on the **[OK]** button causes the vector layer created from the SQL query to be displayed in the
+Clicking on the **[OK]** button causes the vector layer created from the SQL query to be displayed in the QGIS map window.
-|qg| map window.

-To save this vector file for future use, you can use the |qg| 'Save as...' command that is accessed by right-clicking on the layer name in the |qg| map legend and then selecting 'Save as...'
+To save this vector file for future use, you can use the QGIS 'Save as...' command that is accessed by right-clicking on the layer name in the QGIS map legend and then selecting 'Save as...'

 .. tip:: **Creating a vector layer from a Microsoft Excel Worksheet**